invertase/firebaseui-web/README.md

 npm install firebase
 ```

-(Since the packages are not published, the peer dependencies are not installed automatically from source (core & styles).
-This will not be required once published.)

-Next, follow the installation flow for your framework:
+**Note**: Since the packages are not yet published to npm, you must manually install them from GitHub releases.
+Once published, these steps will be simplified.

+###  Framework-specific Installation

+Packages have created for both `React` and `Angular`.

 <details>
   <summary>React</summary>